xigt/lgid/res/README.md

 The [Crúbadán][] data is under the [CC BY 4.0][] license, and that possibly extends to the included `res/Crubadan.csv` file.
 The `res/Crubadan.csv` file is the CSV download available on the Crúbadán website.
+This one is built from multiple downloads (one with the website sorted A-Z, one with the website sorted Z-A), as the Crúbadán website caps the file at 2000 rows.

 ## lang_table